Estrogen is a generic term for estrus-producing compounds; the female sex hormones, which include the following:

-- Ovaries - estrogen helps stimulate growth of the egg follicle
+- Ovaries - estrogen helps stimulate the growth of the egg follicle

 - Uterus - estrogen enhances and maintains the endometrium, the mucous membrane that lines the uterus.
 The endometrium's size and weight are increased in addition to cell number, cell types, blood flow, protein content, and enzyme activity.
 Estrogen stimulates the muscles in the uterus to develop and contract.
-Contractions help the uterine wall to cast off dead tissue during menstruation and during the delivery of a child and placenta
+Contractions help during the delivery of a child and placenta, and help the uterine wall to cast off dead tissue during menstruation

 - Cervix - estrogen is thought to regulate the flow and thickness of uterine mucous secretions to enhance sperm transport

-- Mammary glands - in the breasts estrogen complexly unifies with other hormones.
-Estrogen is responsible for growth of the breasts during adolescence, the pigmentation of the nipples, and the eventual cessation of the flow of milk.
+- Mammary glands - estrogen forms unique complexes with other hormones in the breast and is responsible for growth of the breasts during adolescence, the pigmentation of the nipples, and the eventual cessation of the flow of milk.

 Effect of estrogen on physical structure